Wearing a mask

 The by-law will also be updated to reflect that masks must be worn while in vehicles for hire, such as taxis, limousines and private transportation company vehicles.
 This amendment aligns Ottawa’s by-law with Ottawa Public Health’s July 6 letter of instruction to businesses.

-The by-law is extended until January 2021 and may be extended further based on the status of the pandemic.
+The by-law is extended until 12:01 am on April 29, 2021 and may be extended further based on the status of the pandemic.
 It will be reviewed every two months or so.

 The by-law still exempts young children and anyone with a disability or a medical condition, including breathing and cognitive difficulties that prevent them from wearing a mask safely.
 Anyone who is unable to put on or remove a mask without assistance is also exempt from the by-law.
 Proof of an exemption is still not required.